 Later on, a low mound of wood chips remained in its place.
 The disheveled lawn bore witness to the enormous work involved in removing the hulk from its post.
 Apparently, when the Lord gives gifts, we foolishly presume they are ours forever.

 Each season comes framed with his unique and undeserved treasures for us to relish and enjoy.
 He provides inconsequential moments, earth-shattering events, and ordinary trees to bring us pleasure and remind us of his goodness in the midst of it all.
-Even now, fourteen years later, we still draw strength from the faithfulness and graciousness of our God who sustains, provides and empowers us to endure and to overcome, in seasons of plenty and seasons of want.
+Even now, sixteen years since James died, we still draw strength from the faithfulness and graciousness of our God who sustains and provides for us to endure and to overcome, in seasons of plenty and seasons of want.